alpacahq/alpaca-py/README.md

 install` to have pre-commit setup these hooks

-**Note: AlpacaPy is in the very early stages of alpha development and is not production ready**
+**Note: AlpacaPy is in the very early stages of alpha development and is not production ready.
+Currently AlpacaPy interfaces with only the Market Data API, however the other APIs are coming soon.**